 The role and responsibilities of the Office are to fulfil the requirements established under the FOI Act.
 That Act establishes certain statutory rights for each person:

-The FOI Act enables persons to gain access to official information to the greatest extent possible, consistent with the public interest and the right to privacy of individuals.
+The FOI Act allows individuals to gain access to official information to the greatest extent possible, consistent with the public interest and the right to privacy of individuals.

 The main functions of the Commissioner are: